danyaberezun/replacewith/README.md

 Currently, `ReplaceWith` expression is not analysed at all.
 I propose to implement a separate IDE *Injection* which makes it possible to analyse `ReplaceWith` body.
-In this case, the expression is stored as an expression but appear to a user as a normal Kotlin code.
+In this case, the expression is stored as an expression but appears to a user as a normal Kotlin code.
 I suggest concrete syntax to be an explicit scope instead of an expression, such as:

 ```Kotlin